 This is my least favorite part of each project.
 I hate sanding furniture.
 It’s dusty, dirty, tedious, and just a whole lot of not fun.

-After sanding, I wiped it down really good to get all of the dust off.
+After sanding, I wiped it down with a damp rag to get all of the dust off.

 Primer Time